YeildMap/landbuilder-map/README.md

-# Landbuilder Map v2
+# Landbuilder Map v3

-Minimal React + Vite + Leaflet Map Starter Project with Extras
+Minimal React + Vite + Leaflet Map Starter Project with Overlays, Filters, and Drawing Tools
-📍 Version: v2
+📍 Version: v3

 ---

 ## ✅ Overview
-This version includes:
+This version adds:
-- A sample marker placed in central London.
-- A floating link to the GOV.UK Planning Permission Guide.

----

-## ✅ Features:
-- Fullscreen, responsive map
-- OpenStreetMap tiles
+- GeoJSON overlays for planning zones with styled polygons
+- UI filter buttons to toggle zone layers
+- Drawing tools to mark areas and shapes on the map
-- Example marker with popup
+- Example property markers with popups
-- Easy-to-find Planning Permission link (top right corner)

 ---